Patriarch Kirill of Moscow: Criticism

 On 21 January 2023, imprisoned Moscow councillor Alexei Gorinov, who was sentenced to 7 years in prison for speaking out against the invasion of Ukraine, wrote a letter to Patriarch Kirill, asking him how the teachings of Jesus Christ can be compatible with a war of aggression and for what Christian values are people being killed in Ukraine.

 Personal life

 Wealth

 According to a Forbes article in 2006, Kirill's wealth was $4 billion, and a 2019 Novaya Gazeta report estimated his worth at $4 billion to $8 billion, although the figures have not been verified.
 According to a 2020 investigation by Proekt, Kirill and two of his second cousins owned nine separate pieces of real estate worth $2.87 million in the Moscow Region and St. Petersburg.

 In 2009, Kirill was photographed wearing a $30,000 gold Breguet watch.
 Officials associated with the Moscow Patriarchate airbrushed the watch (but not its reflection on the table at which Kirill was sitting) out of the photo, while Kirill claimed that the watch had been doctored into the image.
 Kirill later admitted that he did in fact own the watch.

+Unofficial spouse

+In December 2025, the independent Russian media organization Proekt published an investigative report describing Lidia Leonova as Kirill's secret spouse of nearly 50 years.
+In 2012, Leonova had surfaced in the news as the occupant of one of Kirill's apartments during a court case.
+In 2020, Meduza among others had referred to Leonova as Kirill's second cousin.